ShaheenHossain/eagle-12.1/doc/reference/guidelines.rst

 Static files organization
 --------------------------

-Eagle ERP addons have some conventions on how to structure various files.
+Eagle addons have some conventions on how to structure various files.
 We explain here in more details how web assets are supposed to be organized.

-The first thing to know is that the Eagle ERP server will serve (statically) all files located in a *static/* folder, but prefixed with the addon name.
+The first thing to know is that the Eagle server will serve (statically) all files located in a *static/* folder, but prefixed with the addon name.
 So, for example, if a file is located in *addons/web/static/src/js/some_file.js*, then it will be statically available at the url *your-eagle-server.com/web/static/src/js/some_file.js*